Monitor Your Health

 If you have additional questions about COVID-19 testing, illness and symptoms, quarantine/isolation, or safety protocols, please call the COVID Questions line at 215-703-2335.

-Download for free via Apple and Android app stores.
+Download for free via the Apple App store and Google Play store.

 If you are a Drexel visitor or unable to access the app, check in using the web-based Drexel Health Checker.